PhilippeR26/Cairo1JS/doc/walletAPIspec.md

 ```
 ### Behavior :
 - If the user approved the deployment of account in the wallet, the response type is `AddDeployAccountTransactionResult`.
-- If the user rejected the deployment in the wallet, the function throw an error.
+- If the user rejected the deployment in the wallet, the function throw an error TBD.
 - If the user rejected the deployment in the wallet, and if this contract is already deployed at this address, the result is TBD.
 - The account address do not needs to be pre-funded.
 The current account in wallet will pay the deployment fees.
 - The address of deployment can be pre-calculated.
 Ex :